sanghvian/datagod-frontend/README.md

-# Verlabchat-frontend
+# Datagod-frontend

-> Verlabchat for the best of enterprise data through a chatbot
+> Datagod for the best of enterprise data through a chatbot

 <hr/>